Sea Hunt: Cancellation

 Despite its solid ratings, Sea Hunt was canceled in 1961 due to the dwindling first-run syndication market.
 The series ran for a total of 155 episodes.

 Syndication

 Sea Hunt went into reruns in 1961, and has aired on various channels since.
-The series currently airs on weekdays on This TV and Light TV, two classic television and movie networks carried on digital subchannels of local stations around the country.
+The series currently airs on weekdays on This TV and Light TV, two classic television and movie networks carried on digital subchannels of local stations around the US.

 1987 revival series

 A revival series starring Ron Ely and Kimber Sissons appeared in syndication in 1987.
 Ely had starred in a companion undersea adventure series called The Aquanauts during the run of the original series.
 For budgetary reasons, land scenes from this second series were filmed in Canada (specifically Victoria, British Columbia), despite the stories being set in Florida.
 Underwater scenes were filmed in tropical locations.

 The updated version of Sea Hunt was canceled after only one season.